18F/dev-environment-standardization/pages/languages/javascript.md

 You can install any version of node this way.
 To see all the options you can use `nvm ls-remote`.

 Woah, that’s a lot of nodes.

+### Installing on Windows

+For installing on a Windows machine, we recommend using [nvm-windows](https://github.com/coreybutler/nvm-windows).

 ## npm Installation